Deir Istiya: Post-1967

 During the 1967 Six-Day War between Israel and coalition of Arab states, the village was targeted by Israeli forces.
 Most of the inhabitants were rounded up, with the women in the mosque and the men in the school, and the mayor Jamal Abu Hijleh was ordered to implement Israeli orders in the village.
 Since the 1967 war, Deir Istiya has been held under Israeli occupation.

 Throughout the first part of the occupation by Israel, from 1967 to 1990, nearly half of the population emigrated to Kuwait or other Persian Gulf States.
 In the 1970s local resistance in the form of sumud increased in the village, including the raising of Palestinian flags, graffiti, and blocking roads.
 As a result, in 1974, about 50 men were arrested and served prison terms ranging from six months to three years.

-After the 1995 accords, 17% of village land was classified as Area B land, while the remaining 83% is Area C. Israel has expropriated land from Deir Istiya in order to construct several Israeli settlements:
+After the 1995 accords, 17% of village land was classified as Area B land, while the remaining 83% is Area C. Israel has expropriated land from Deir Istiya to construct several Israeli settlements: